mertcanserim/owochords/README.md

 # WARNING

-Sometimes, for bot protection, OwO will send you a private confirmation message, if this happens, pause the bot and reply to the message.
+Sometimes, for bot protection, OwO will send you a private confirmation message, if this happens pause the bot and reply to the message.

 If you don't answer the confirmation message, owo will give you 5 more replies.
 If you don't answer 5 more times, you will be suspended for 1 hour.